 The Church honors a princess of Bohemia, part of what is now the Czech Republic.
 She is the Holy Martyr Ludmilla.

 She and her husband, a Czech prince, were both baptized in about 871 by Saint Methodius, one of the two great evangelists--the other is Saint Cyril--who together are known as the Enlighteners of the Slavic Peoples.
 As new Christians instructed and inspired by those two great men, Ludmilla and her husband enthusiastically built the first Christian church in Bohemia, near Prague.
 They built other churches as well, provided for clergy to serve in them, and supported the spread of the faith among their people in every way they could.
 Pagan opposition was so strong that for a while the couple had to leave the country, but when they returned they continued their work.

-Ludmilla was widowed quite early in life; her husband was in his thirties when he died.
-After this, their son married a woman named Dragomira who was happy to have a royal husband, but whose Christianity was only a façade; she secretly kept her pagan beliefs and customs.
+Ludmilla was widowed quite early in life, her husband dying in his thirties.
+After this their son married a woman named Dragomira who was happy to have a royal husband, but whose Christianity was only a façade; she secretly kept her pagan beliefs and customs.

 Her loving grandson Wenceslas placed her body in the Church of Saint George in Prague.
 Ludmilla and Wenceslas, who was later killed by his own brother, are both martyred saints of the Church.

-On this day we read 2 Corinthians 4: 6-15.
-Here Saint Paul describes the many kinds of suffering he has undergone without ever having been undone by them.
+In II Corinthians 4: 6-15 Saint Paul describes the many kinds of suffering he has undergone without ever having been undone by them.
 He writes of being "afflicted but not crushed, perplexed but not despairing, persecuted but not forsaken, struck down but not destroyed."
 Paul adds, "For while we live we are always being given up to death for Jesus' sake."